Brad Eubanks, chaplain

 preferred pronouns: no preference

 Cari is the program coordinator for LCM.
-She's from Modesto, CA, and she started taking her parents to a WELS church when she was nine.
-Cari stumbled into the Campus Ministry Center and found LCM and, by extension, the ELCA.
-She has been a student with LCM since spring of 2012, and has been employed with them since July of 2016.
-Cari graduated from NAU in 2014 with a BS in political science and a BS in psychology, and is currently in an ethnic studies graduate certificate program at NAU.
-Cari is married to Dwayne States-Codding, a fellow graduate of NAU and an active LCMer.
-She has had an internship with NAU's Health Promotions, helped formed and interned at NAU's LGBTQ Office of Resources and Support, been a counselor for Collegetown (an absolutely amazing spring break program that you should definitely ask about) for sixyears, and was a mental health tech in Flagstaff Medical Center's in-patient Behavioral Health Unit for two years.
+Cari started attending a WELS church at age 9, and stumbled into the Campus Ministry Center and found LCM and, by extension, the ELCA.
+Cari has been a student with LCM since spring of 2012, and has been employed with them since July of 2016.
+Cari graduated from NAU in 2014 with a BS in political science and a BS in psychology, and has held a variety of jobs and positions in and outside of NAU, including: an internship with NAU's Health Promotions, helped formed and interned at NAU's LGBTQ Office of Resources and Support (now IMQ), been a counselor for Collegetown (an absolutely amazing spring break program that you should definitely ask about) for six years, and was a mental health tech in Flagstaff Medical Center's in-patient Behavioral Health Unit for two years.